iterative/dvc.org/static/docs/commands-reference/pipeline/index.md

 accuracy [metrics](/doc/commands-reference/metrics).

-In DVC, pipeline stages and commands, their data I/O, interdependencies, and results (intermediate or final) are defined with `dvc add` and `dvc run`, among other commands.
+In DVC, pipeline stages and commands, their data I/O, interdependencies, and results (intermediate or final) are specified with `dvc add` and `dvc run`, among other commands.
 This allows DVC to restore one or more pipelines of stages interconnected by their dependencies and outputs later.
 (See `dvc repro`.)

 > DVC builds a dependency graph